 - We need to login to our router by using Putty and type the Router IP Address for router login.

-- On first login we need to set a password for our OpenWrt Router because there is No default password for this Image.
+- On the first login, we need to set a password for our OpenWrt Router because there is No default password for this Image.

-- To set a new password enter the new password 2 Time.
+- To set a new password to enter the new password 2 Time.

-- Then we need to type the following commands to setup a static IP adress.
+- Then we need to type the following commands to setup a static IP address.

 - After the commands successfully executed we need to reboot the OpenWrt Router.